KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/05_messaging/01_messaging.md

 ## Decryption

 The decryption takes the encrypted message and decypher the content.
-The function takes a credential from the receiver and checks it against the request credentials content to see if they have a valid credential to send back.
+The following example here will take a encrypted message and decrypt using the private key of the receiver.
+Once decrypted, it checks the content is a valid message.
+The decrypted data can be used for additional steps.

 <TsJsBlock>
   {DecryptMessage}